adrian-moisa/visual-school/README.md

 The most painful sensation during web development is the frustration of feeling lost, unaware if what you are building is good or not.
 This builds up again the sensation of lost freedom and drains down the motivation.
 What you need is to feel empowered, capable of jumping ships at any moment.

-This is possible by consolidating two main skills: **spatial awareness** knowing what solutions are available and recommended and **knowledge gathering** knowing were to find the missing pieces fast.
+This is possible by consolidating two main skills: **spatial awareness** knowing what solutions are available and commonly used and **knowledge gathering** knowing were to find the missing pieces fast.

 You can skip chapters or lessons if you feel so.
 I totally recommend it, enjoy the freedom in your own pace.
 Maybe you want to check something fresh or you are already ready to jump into your first real project.
-Consider this as the place where zou can return for directions if you feel lost out there.
+Consider this as the place where you can return for directions if you feel lost out there.

 ## Method of teaching
-- This course is carefully crafted to emulate the typical learning cycle of most frontend developers.
+This course is carefully crafted to emulate the typical learning cycle of most frontend developers.
 This usually implies:

 - Formulating a **description** of the problem using standard programming jargon
 - **Searching** online for information.
 Links will be provided for quick orientation.
-    - Evaluating multiple **solutions** to find which one is better suited to solve the current problem.
+- Evaluating multiple **solutions** to find which one is better suited for solving the current problem.
 - Applying the **fix** in a real life scenario.
-    - Learning additional nknowledge in litle steps, and **applying repetition**.
+- Learning additional knowledge in litle steps, and **applying repetition**.

-- **REMEMBER This course is not designed to teach all subjects in great detail.
+**REMEMBER This course is not designed to teach all subjects in great detail.
 You will not be proficient in these technologies from day one.
 However, you will have a good understanding of what can be done using these technologies.
-When the time comes in your current project you will have the skills necessary to understand current problem and than research online for solutions.** This is standard practice in Frontend development due to the rapid technology cycle and the abundance of tutorials.
-Not even today I do not know by heart the syntax used to load an external CSS style.
+When the time comes in your current project you will have the skills necessary to understand current problem and than research online for solutions.**

+This is standard practice in Frontend development due to the rapid technology cycle and the abundance of tutorials.
+Even today I do not know by heart the syntax used to load an external CSS style.
 Each time I have to look it up again.
 Why?
 Because It happens so rarely and there are so many other notions that I have to remember.
 My brain simple refuses to register this syntax unles I start using it often.
 However I am acutely aware of all the implications of loading an external stylesheet.
 I can talk for an extended period about the various nuances of this subject.
-This comes from long exposure to a lot of projects. **This is where the next step comes in REPETITION BY WORK.
-Building new software zou are very often expose to the same names over and over again.
-This is the point where things that you learned stick for ever.** So this is my deal: I give you the map and orientation indications, after finishing this 101 class it's up to you to consolidate what zou have learned by aplying it to your own project.
+This comes from long exposure to a lot of projects.

+**This is where the next step comes in REPETITION BY WORK.
+Building new software you are very often expose to the same names over and over again.
+This is the point where things that you learned stick for ever.**

+So this is my deal: I give you the map and orientation indications, after finishing this 101 class it's up to you to consolidate what you have learned by aplying it to your own project.
 Doing exercises might be fun, but the real fun is building actual software :D

 ## How the content is structured
 I tried to isolate the main disciplines required for web development.
-Each one of these has a folder with a number.
-Inside each of these you will find a lesson designed to be finished in one day (arround 4 to 8 hours).
+Each one of these disciplines has a folder with a number and a name.
+Inside each of these folders you will find lessons designed to be finished in one day (arround 4 to 8 hours).
 Each individual lesson will have the following sections:

 - **What is X** - Basic description of the technology or technique.
 - **Why was it created** - What needs were satisfied by utilising this technology.
 - **What can it do** - The big overview.
 Each of these chapters can be drilled down in 500 pages books.
 What I want to explain is the big picture.
 The overview, how everything fits together.
 This way I give you the power of deciding what to study and when is this study required to unlock new skills.
-- **Why it matters** - How does this technology help zou build web applications.
-What are the benefits of using this.
+- **Why it matters** - How does this technology help you build web applications.
+What are the benefits of using it.
 - **Tasks** - These are tasks designed to quickly showcase the behavior of the presented tehcniques.
 You will also find explanations of how a particular task can be useful in real world.
 In order to increase the change of the brain to actually asymilate the information I will leave a bit of room for intepretation for these tasks.
 They have an objective but it is not strictly stated how to obtain the end result.
 This is where you enter in *developer mode* and try to find the solution to the problem.
 This is the most potent process in fixing information in the long term memory.
 And also the most fun one.
-If zou feel a task might not be intereseting, just skip ahead.
+If you feel a task might not be intereseting, just skip ahead.
 - **Real life situations** - These examples are designed to give you a succint presentation of the common ways these techniques can be used to achieve certain real life goals.
 This is the part that is lacking in other materials the most.
-You know one example of a technique and one applied situation, But you are totally unaware of the many possibilities that are available.
-This is usually compensated by years of work and seeing sampels of code from other projects.
-I-ll try to provide as many examples as possible.
+You learn one example of a technique and one applied situation, but you are totally unaware of the many possibilities that are available.
+This is usually compensated by years of work and seeing samples of code from other projects.
+I'll try to provide as many examples as possible.
 In time I will keep adding examples as I recall them myself.
 - **Search for** - These are examples of search queries I used over the years in order to find out new information.
 These will be really useful in fixing the technical jargon in place.
-It's hard to find solutions if you don't use the proper terms to explain them.
+It's hard to find solutions if you don't use the proper terms to describe them.
-- **More** - In case you are really keen on digging deeper in a specific subject, these will be refenrences to more advanced subjects.
+- **More** - In case you are really keen on digging deeper in a specific subject, these will be references to more advanced subjects.
 - **Links** - In most cases I will provide links to more detailed articles that explain the subject in more detailed manner while also keeping the learning curve low.
-- **Remember** Instead of you keeping notes I will keep them for you, no really.
-Stop wasting time go and have time.
+- **Remember** Instead of you keeping notes I will keep them for you.
+No, really!
+Stop wasting time, go and have some fun.
 Information is always at search result away.
 Enjoy the extra time!

 ## Support material and examples
 The material that will be provided is minimalistic in nature.
 It is inteded to be used as a notebook full of valuable notes.
 The actual knowledge will be a lot of times out there, on the web, waiting to be discovered.
 So let's call this for what it is: **a roadmap**.
 A carefuly constructed one, capable of guiding you trough the journey of learning via the **fastest route**.

 As a metaphor I will use the example of construction workers.
 In construction there are lots of tools and techniques that a skilled laborer needs to know.
-However, for all of us it's preety easy to understand what are the steps in constructing buildings.
+However, for all of us it's pretty easy to understand what are the steps in constructing buildings.
 It is easy to tell what are the **essential tools** and which ones are the specialised ones.
-It's preety easy to figure out **standard practices** and to recognize when a **innovative building technique** is applied.
+It's pretty easy to figure out **standard practices** and to recognize when an **innovative building technique** is applied.

 Unfortunately this is not so easy said about programming.
 The tools are not visible and palpable.
-The buildings are not tabgible and they are almost impossbile to tear down by the average person.
-What each skilled programmer needs is a mental map of all the tools and all the commond techniques used in building software.
+The projects are not tangible and they are almost impossbile to tear down by the average person.
+What each skilled programmer needs is a mental map of all the tools and all the common techniques used in building software.

-My intention is to provide this map using a series revealing examples that will teach zou the ins and outs of crafting software.
+My intention is to provide this map using a series revealing examples that will teach you the ins and outs of crafting software.

 So let's put the safety googles, power-up the electric grinder and let's break this black box open!